 How does MetaShare comply to GDPR?

 MetaShare does not collect, transmit or store user information.
-Neither does MetaShare not store any of its users’ documents.
-All this information is stored and securely assured in Microsoft Office 365 and in Microsoft Azure, regulated by agreements with Microsoft.
+Neither does MetaShare store any of its users’ documents.
+All this information is stored and securely assured in Microsoft SharePoint and in Microsoft Azure (if using MetaShare Online), regulated by agreements with Microsoft.
 Microsoft is committed to GDPR compliance across its cloud services and provides GDPR related assurances in their contractual commitments.
 Microsoft complies with both EU-U.S. Privacy Shield and EU Model Clauses.

-The only customer information that is stored in MetaShare’s own database in Azure is:
+The only customer information that is stored in MetaShare’s own database in Azure, when using MetaShare Online, is:

 - Customer information used in the MetaShare activation process (e.g. the date of the MetaShare activation, the URL to customer’s SharePoint tenant and the administrator’s e-mail address).